 The wind direction data comparison was conducted at heights between 40 and 250 m above MSL.
-All results in this report are based on the compass wind direction signal.
-Since the RLL refers to true north and the FLS to magnetic north, an offset of -2.47° was applied to the RLL wind direction data to consider the magnetic declination of the test site.
+All results in this report are based on the DGPS wind direction signal.

 The results for the wind direction comparison are shown in Table 6 where the Wind Direction Regression Slope (M{mwd}), the Mean Offset (OFF{mwd}) and the Coefficient of Determination (R^2{mwd}) are presented.
 KPI values for R^2{mwd} and M{mwd} fall within the best practice acceptance criteria.
 The KPI OFF{mwd} is fulfilled in all heights.
-Plots for WD regression results selected for all heights are found in Appendix B. Appendix E shows a comparison between the wind direction results of WS187 (compass) and WS1884 (DGPS).
+Plots for WD regression results selected for all heights are found in Appendix B.